 It is essential that we have confidence that our Suppliers are working towards meeting the same high standards as we do.
 In particular, we aim to ensure our Suppliers treat their own employees and workers with dignity and respect in a fair and ethical environment.
-This is reflected by our requirement that all significant overseas Suppliers are expressly bound to comply with the following Concern policies:
+This is reflected by our requirement that all significant Suppliers to our country programmes are expressly bound to comply with the following Concern policies: